Jungle Cruise (film): Plot

 Meanwhile, Joachim locates the conquistadors petrified inside a cave and partially revives them with Amazon water.
 Aguirre agrees to bring Joachim the arrowhead in exchange for lifting the curse when he finds the flowers.
 Joachim diverts river water to flood the cave which reanimates Aguirre and his conquistadors and infuses them with rainforest elements.
 The conquistadors attack the tribe and Aguirre stabs Frank through the heart.
 Lily flees with the arrowhead, chased by conquistadors, but the jungle vines pull them back to the river before they can catch her.

 To the Houghtons' amazement, an alive Frank soon reappears and reveals he is also a cursed conquistador.
 He helped search for the Tree to save Aguirre's daughter but sided with the tribe against Aguirre's brutality.
 After years of endless fighting, Frank trapped his vengeful comrades in the cave away from the river, petrifying them.
-Failing to find the Tree, Frank remained tied to the river, becoming a tour guide and building a village.
+Failing to find the Tree, Frank remained tied to the river, becoming a tour guide and building a village; causing Lily to realise how wrong she was about him.
 Lily and Frank travel to La Luna Rota and discover a submerged temple containing the Tree.
 Meanwhile, Joachim has captured McGregor and forces him to reveal Lily's location.
 Frank, the Houghtons, the Germans, and the conquistadors all converge at the Tree.

 Discovering the arrowhead is a locket containing a red gem, Lily inserts the two pieces into carvings in the bark; the Tree briefly blooms under the blood moon.
-As a fight ensues, Lily recovers one flower.
-The German soldiers drown, Joachim is crushed by a falling rock, and Frank crashes his boat into the temple to block the river, petrifying himself and the rest of the conquistadors to save Lily.
+As a fight ensues, Lily recovers one flower, while the German soldiers drown, Joachim is crushed by a falling rock, and Frank crashes his boat into the temple to block the river, petrifying himself and the rest of the conquistadors to save Lily.
 Realizing her true feelings for Frank, Lily sacrifices the flower to lift the curse and restore his mortality.
 The moon's last beam blooms a single flower, which Lily takes for research.
 Returning to the village port, Frank sells his business and leaves the Amazon to be with Lily.

 Returning to Britain, Lily becomes a full professor at the University of Cambridge and sends McGregor on her behalf to reject an invitation to join the Royal Society.
 Lily and Frank then explore London together as she teaches him how to drive a car.